 The music initially consisted of scratching, often tone-less noises.
 It had aspects of chaos, but still rested on a steady, calm meter, which one could feel also without watching Dean’s clear, straight conducting.
 Even though in the initial part, noise dominated, there were of course still recognizable tones.
 I did not perceive the music as tonal, however, most of the time, the fragmentary harmonies mostly appeared to center around a recognizable “pole”.
 Chaos is spreading, growing in waves, making the listener feel Beethoven’s anger, his inner fighting.

 Gradually, melody fragments emerge, disappear again.
-Individual tones reappear, grouping into melody snippets—quotes (rather fragmentary premonitions) from the first of the “Razumovsky Quartets” (F major, op.59).
-There isn’t much (if any) joy or triumph in this: rather, Dean leaves no doubt about the pain in Beethoven’s mind, this perspective onto an endless and hopeless fight.
+Individual tones reappear, grouping into melody snippets.
+These are quotes (rather fragmentary premonitions) from the first of the “Razumovsky Quartets” (F major, op.59).
+There isn’t much (if any) joy or triumph in this.
+Rather, Dean leaves no doubt about the pain in Beethoven’s mind, this perspective onto an endless and hopeless fight.
 Yet, in the end, a grim, defiant optimism appears to win (indeed, the years after 1802 were Beethoven’s most productive phase).

 Brett Dean: “From Melodious Lay (A Hamlet Diffraction)” for Soprano, Tenor, and Orchestra (2016)

 In June 2017, the Glyndebourne Festival featured the premiere of Brett Dean’s second opera, “Hamlet”, based on a libretto by the composer and Matthew Jocelyn (*1958).
 The Libretto is partially based on the drama “Hamlet” by William Shakespeare (1564 – 1616), but also takes inspiration from earlier / other versions of the play.